Battle of Flodden: Invasion

-On 18 August, five cannon brought down from Edinburgh Castle to the Netherbow Port at St Mary's Wynd for the invasion set off towards England dragged by borrowed oxen.
+On 18 August, five cannons brought down from Edinburgh Castle to the Netherbow Port at St Mary's Wynd for the invasion set off towards England dragged by borrowed oxen.
 On 19 August two gross culverins, four culverins pickmoyance and six (mid-sized) culverins moyane followed with the gunner Robert Borthwick and master carpenter John Drummond.
-The King himself set off that night with two hastily prepared standards of St Margaret and St Andrew.
+The king himself set off that night with two hastily prepared standards of St Margaret and St Andrew.

 Catherine of Aragon was regent in England.
 On 27 August, she issued warrants for the property of all Scotsmen in England to be seized.
 On hearing of the invasion on 3 September, she ordered Thomas Lovell to raise an army in the Midland counties.
+She prepared banners for an army, including her heraldry, in case she herself was called north.

 In keeping with his understanding of the medieval code of chivalry, King James sent notice to the English, one month in advance, of his intent to invade.
 This gave the English time to gather an army.
 After a muster on the Burgh Muir of Edinburgh, the Scottish host moved to Ellemford, to the north of Duns, Scottish Borders, and camped to wait for Angus and Home.
 The Scottish army, numbering some 42,000 men, crossed the River Tweed into England near Coldstream; the exact date of the crossing is not recorded, but is generally accepted to have been 22 August.
 The Scottish troops were unpaid and were only required by feudal obligation to serve for forty days.
 Once across the border, a detachment turned south to attack Wark on Tweed Castle, while the bulk of the army followed the course of the Tweed downstream to the northeast to invest the remaining border castles.

 On 24 August, James IV held a council or parliament at Twiselhaugh and made a proclamation for the benefit of the heirs of anyone killed during this invasion.
 By 29 August after a siege of six days, Bishop Thomas Ruthall's Norham Castle was taken and partly demolished after the Scottish heavy artillery had breached the recently refurbished outer walls.
 The Scots then moved south, capturing the castles of Etal and Ford.